Composing Policy Gradients and Prompt Optimization for Language Model Programs: Preliminaries

 \section{Preliminaries}

-GRPO is an online policy gradient method for LM fine-tuning that operates over \emph{groups} of trajectories sharing the \textit{same input prompt} in \textit{single-stage} tasks.
-The GRPO objective encourages the current policy \( p_{\theta_{\text{old}}} \), parametrized by LM weights \( \theta_{\text{old}} \), to upweight relatively high-reward completions within a group, while applying PPO-style clipping and KL divergence regularization to ensure stable updates.
+GRPO is an online policy gradient method for LM fine-tuning that operates over \emph{groups} of trajectories, conventionally sharing the \textit{same input prompt}.
+The GRPO objective encourages the current policy \( p_{\theta_{\text{old}}} \), parameterized by LM weights \( \theta_{\text{old}} \), to upweight relatively high-reward completions within a group, while applying PPO-style clipping and KL divergence regularization to ensure stable updates.
 This results in an updated policy \( p_{\theta} \).

-GRPO also makes use of a reference policy \( p_{\theta_{\text{ref}}} \) in the KL-divergence penalty, seeking to prevent the updated policy from drifting too far from its original distribution.
-Here, we express the original GRPO objective in \autoref{eq:grpo_loss} in terms of the prompt--output--reward triples \( (q, o_i, r_i) \) to facilitate the extension to the multi-module setting.
+GRPO also makes use of a reference policy \( p_{\theta_{\text{ref}}} \) in the KL divergence penalty, seeking to prevent the updated policy from drifting too far from its original distribution.
+Here, we express the original GRPO objective in \autoref{eq:grpo_loss} in terms of prompt--output--reward triples \( (q, o_i, r_i) \), which will let us describe how LM-program traces can be converted into multi-module GRPO training data.